-This year's Quarto Diversity Internship Program will run from October 2020 through March 2021.
+This year's Quarto Diversity Internship Program will run from for 6 months (beginning in November 2020).
 One Internship position is for a Product Developer (Industrial Designer), and the other is for a (Graphic) Designer.

 Both Internships will be a part of our Bellevue Product Development Team working on projects primarily for our imprint SmartLab Toys, as well as a variety of book-related content for becker&mayer!
 Books and other imprints of the Quarto Group.
 Interns will work a total of 20 hours per week, remotely to start, and possibly on-site should COVID-19 related office closures relax in the future.
 Interns will be supervised by the Senior Brand Manager, and integrated into a variety of product development tasks, assignments, and projects, fulfilling a wide variety of creative requests for the Product Development Team.